2022 in Denmark

 Events in the year 2022 in Denmark.

 The year was dominated by the Russian invasion of Ukraine.
 Denmark took in Ukrainian refugees fleeing the invasion of their country.
-The Danish government sent foreign aid to Ukraine, and condemned and sanctioned Russia for waging the war.
+Danish government sent foreign aid to Ukraine, and condemned and sanctioned Russia for waging the war.

-As the rest of the world, Denmark continued to be affected by the COVID-19 pandemic, but much less so than in 2020 and 2021.
+As the rest of Europe and in the world, Denmark continued to be affected by the COVID-19 pandemic and Deltacron hybrid variant, but much less so than in January 2020 and February 2022.
 The 2021–2023 inflation surge led to increased prices on many goods.
-The 2022 Danish general election took place on 1 November.
+2022 Danish general election took place on 1 November.